toebeann/BepInEx.Subnautica/README.md

 >
 > If you are a glutton for punishment and are determined to install manually, follow [the idiot's guide to macOS installation](https://github.com/toebeann/BepInEx.Subnautica/wiki/Idiot's-guide-to-macOS-installation).

-> [!CAUTION]\
-> If you later install QModManager, please make sure to choose **NOT** to overwrite any files when you do.
->
-> This is because QModManager overwrites this pack's files with an old version of BepInEx, and many BepInEx plugins require the latest version.
-QModManager is compatible with this pack's version of BepInEx.
->
-> If you do overwrite files when you install QModManager, you will need to reinstall this pack for some BepInEx plugins to work.

 > [!TIP]\
 > The game folder is the folder containing the game's executable (e.g. `Subnautica.exe`).
 >